cockroachdb/docs/src/current/cockroachcloud/frequently-asked-questions.md

 ### Do you auto-scale?

 We do not automatically scale nodes based on your capacity usage.
-To add or remove nodes, see [Cluster Management]({% link cockroachcloud/advanced-cluster-management.md %}#add-or-remove-nodes-from-a-cluster).
+To add or remove nodes, refer to [Cluster Management]({% link cockroachcloud/advanced-cluster-management.md %}#add-or-remove-nodes-from-a-cluster).

 ### Who is responsible for backup?